What BBCOR Bat Review Are You Looking For?

 You can search every BBCOR Bat we have written about (which is all of them).
 The most common sorts are by popularity, brand and user rating.
 Looking for advice on the best BBCOR Bats for 2018?

 2019 BBCOR bats roll off the shelf between early August and November of 2018.
-(Some, like the Marucci CAT 8, came out in July).
+Most of those reviews are upon the site now (which you can see below).
 As we have in previous years, we will independently review everyone one of them.
 That will include showing barrel sizes, exit speeds, compression tests and a number of other factors.
-Our intent is to have reviews on every 2019 BBCOR bat before the Holiday's come in full force.

 As those reviews become available you will find them on the list below.
 You can sort that list by year, too.
 We expect there to be no less than 30 new BBCOR bats for 2018, we usually start with the most popular and work our way down from there on the highschool bats list.